WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 ## Introduction

-For some time now, I've had an interest in learning more about category theory and its applications in functional programming.
+For some time now, I’ve been interested in learning more about category theory and its applications in functional programming.
-Recently, I came across the concept of **profunctor optics**, which I found out to be super powerful abstractions for **manipulating data structures in a composable way**.
+Recently, I came across the concept of **profunctor optics**, which I found to be super powerful abstractions for **manipulating data structures in a composable way**.
 I'll admit that understanding profunctor optics was quite the challenge for me, especially when trying to grasp the underlying category theory concepts behind them and decode the dense academic notation used to explain them.
 So that's why I decided to write this post, to share my journey of understanding profunctor optics and why they are useful.
 <!-- A separate follow-up post will cover concrete implementations. -->

-In order to understand the following concepts, we first need to cover some basic category theory notation, terminology, and fundamental ideas.
+To understand the following concepts, we first need to cover some basic category-theoretic notation, terminology, and fundamental ideas.

 ### Morphisms

-Briefly put, the **morphisms** $f$ and $g$ are structure-preserving mappings between two objects in the categories $A$ to $B$ and $B$ to $C$ respectively.
-Together, they can be composed to form a new morphism $g \circ f$ that maps directly from $A$ to $C$ as shown in the diagram below:
+Briefly put, the **morphisms** $f$ and $g$ are structure-preserving mappings between two objects in the categories $A$ to $B$ and $B$ to $C$, respectively.
+Together, they can be composed to form a new morphism $g \circ f$ that map directly from $A$ to $C$ as shown in the diagram below:

 {{< figure src="./diagrams/2.svg" alt="Morphisms" class="math-diagram" >}}

-A morphism can be seen as a **function** in a program that **map values of one type to another**.
+A morphism is a **function** in a program that **map values of one type to another**.
 For example, consider a function `to_string` taking an $Int$ and returning a $String$.

 <div style="display: flex; flex-direction: row; align-items: center; justify-content: center; gap: 1rem; flex-wrap: wrap;">